Click on a category to display/close its description.

 Ypsilanti, MI 48197

-Please make sure your MA application materials have all been received by Graduate Admissions by Feb.
-1st.
+Please make sure your MA application materials have all been received by Graduate Admissions by the beginning of the Winter semester.
 You may ask the persons writing your recommendation letters to address both your qualifications for admission into the MA program and for a graduate assistantship.
 They should submit one copy of the letter to Admissions and attach a second copy to the GA reference form you've given them to be sent to the address above.Eligibility by Program for Graduate Assistantships provided by the English Department

 |Tasks||Next available||Who can apply?||10 h||20 h|